kestra-io/docs/content/blogs/serverless-data-pipelines.md

 This layer builds on the marts models and calculates key metrics and aggregations that are often used in reports or dashboards.

-### Modular Structure

-- **Staging** prepares raw data for consistent use
-- **Marts** creates business-centric tables for further analysis
-- **Aggregations** calculates metrics like average order value and revenue by city.

 This modular structure helps ensure that the data transformations are well-organized, maintainable and scalable.
-With Kestra, you can additionally leverage [labels](https://kestra.io/docs/workflow-components/labels), [subflows](https://kestra.io/docs/workflow-components/subflows), [flow triggers](https://kestra.io/docs/workflow-components/triggers/flow-trigger) and [namespaces](https://kestra.io/docs/workflow-components/namespace) to further organize and manage your workflows.

 ---